Champion for Abused Women, Christian Speaker and Author

 At the age of eighteen, I married a man in the hopes of starting a new life.
 I longed to be loved and have a family of my own.
 I was unaware of the symptoms and cycle of domestic violence and alcoholism.
 It did not take long for my fairy tale to become a nightmare.

 This statement is a pivotal point in my life.
 I had come to a decision of life or death in my abusive marriage, but God intervened through the counsel of a pastor.
 A pastor who had supported his daughter’s divorce from her abusive husband.
 He had me read God’s word for myself concerning God’s design for marriage and the command Jesus gave his disciples after the last supper.
 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-By this everyone will know that you are my disciples, if you love one another.”
+By this everyone will know that you are my disciples if you love one another.”
 John13:34-35 NIV.
-At that moment, I realized I had been deceived and blinded by my oppressing beliefs, devaluing messages, and past hurts from imperfect people because I did not know God’s truth for myself.
+At that moment, I realized I had been deceived and blinded by my oppressing beliefs, devaluing messages, and past hurts.
+I let imperfect people be my truth because I did not know God’s truth for myself.

-These insights and many other revelations I have learned through God’s living word have given a new significance to the heartaches, abuse, and victories in my life.
-In fact, they have created the calling on the rest of my life– to help Christian abused women understand how to partner with Jesus to move to the healed side of abuse and domestic violence through God’s transforming grace.
-I also help their caregivers and employers invest in these women to be successful in their careers and to pursue all aspects of a healthy life, so they live safe, secure and loved.
+The insights and revelations I learned through God’s living word brought a new significance to the past heartaches and abuse in my life.
+In fact, they have created the calling on the rest of my life–to be a champion for abused women and a Christian speaker.
+I will show them how to partner with Jesus to move to the healed side of abuse through God’s transforming grace.
+I also help churches understand the core aspects creating and sustaining troubled Christian marriages.
+They can see through God’s guidance it is possible to live in a healthy marriage.
+They can live safe, secure and loved.